-- A.3.32 Havering has a diverse range of important heritage sites and areas.
-There are currently 6 Grade I and 15 Grade II\ listed buildings located within Havering, as well as 11 designated conservation areas including; Corbets Tey, Cranham, Gidea Park, Havering-atte-Bower, Langtons, North Ockendon, RAF Hornchurch, Rainham, Romford, St Andrews and St Leonards. - A.3.33 Special townscape or landscape character areas are areas that have a special and unique character which adds to the townscape and landscape quality of Havering, of which Havering currently has two; Emerson Park, which is typified by large and varied dwellings set in spacious, mature, well landscaped grounds, and the Hall Lane Policy Area typified by large detached and semi-detached dwellings set in large gardens with considerable tree and shrub planting.
-All of the areas have unique characters which add considerable value to the borough's environment. - A.3.34 There is just one listed garden in Havering Upminster Court Gardens, 11 sites on the Heritage in Risk register, including 7 grade II and 2 grade II\ listed buildings and just 1 scheduled monument which can be found within the Romford conservation area. - A.3.35 A key issue for the Local Plan will therefore be how best to preserve and enhance the borough's heritage assets without constraining new development and to consider the role they can play in regeneration.
+- A.3.2 Havering has a diverse range of important heritage assets sites and areas.
+There are currently 6 Grade I, and 15 Grade II and over 100 Grade II listed buildings-located within Havering, as well as, 11 designated conservation areas at including; Corbets Tey, Cranham, Gidea Park, Havering-atte-Bower, Langtons, North Ockendon, RAF Hornchurch, Rainham, Romford, St Andrews and St Leonards and one listed garden Upminster Court Gardens. - A.3.33 Special townscape or landscape character areas are areas that have a special and unique character which adds to the townscape and landscape quality of Havering, of which Havering currently has two; Emerson Park, which is typified by large and varied dwellings set in spacious, mature, well landscaped grounds, and the Hall Lane Policy Area typified by large detached and semi-detached dwellings set in large gardens with considerable tree and shrub planting.
+All of the areas have unique characters which add considerable value to the borough's environment. - A.3.34 There is just one listed garden in Havering Upminster Court Gardens, 11Havering currently has 10 sites on the Heritage in-at Risk register, including Romford Conservation Area, 7 grade II and 2 grade II listed buildings and just-1 scheduled monument which can be found within the Romford conservation area.

-London Borough of Havering - Air Quality Action Plan 2017 - 2022
+28 London Borough of Havering - Air Quality Action Plan 2017 - 2022